official-pikafish/Pikafish/CONTRIBUTING.md

 _First time contributors should add their name to [AUTHORS](../AUTHORS)._

-_Stockfish's development is not focused on adding new features.
+_Pikafish's development is not focused on adding new features.
 Thus any pull request introducing new features will potentially be closed without further discussion._